-To determine the impact of fluvial flood events with a return period which is greater than the 1 in 20, it was previously agreed with the EA that the modelled flood extents from the EA's Great Stour Flood Mapping Study (2013) should be referenced.
+To determine the impact of fluvial flood events with a return period which is greater than the 1 in 50 year event, it was previously agreed with the EA that the modelled flood extents from the EA's Great Stour Flood Mapping Study (2013) should be referenced.
 This remains unchanged in this version of the SFRA.

-For sites considered to be at risk of flooding from the River Great Stour which are located outside of the extents of the modelling undertaken by Herrington Consulting in 2011, the EA should be contacted to request modelled flood level data from the Great Stour Flood Mapping Study (2013).
+For sites considered to be at risk of flooding from the River Great Stour which are located outside of the extents of the modelling undertaken by Herrington Consulting in 2011, the EA should be contacted to request modelled flood level data from the Great Stour Flood Mapping Study (2013, updated in 2016 to include climate change allowances).
 The definition of the functional floodplain within this data should be interpreted with caution and a detailed Flood Risk Assessment appraising the site specific risk of flooding under the 1 in 30 year event should accompany any planning application.